Lise Bach Hansen

-Lise Bach Hansen (based in Copenhagen, Denmark) is head of the live literature program at The Royal Library, Denmark.
-She organizes and hosts literary conversations for the library’s public program series: International Authors' Stage.
-Since 2008 the program has turned The Royal Library into Copenhagen’s principal venue for live conversations, featuring international writers, intellectuals, politicians and artists.
+Lise Bach Hansen is a Danish author, interviewer and host.
+She organizes the live literature program at The Royal Library, Denmark and hosts literary conversations for the library's public program series: International Authors' Stage.
+Since 2008 the program has turned The Royal Library into Copenhagen's principal venue for live conversations, featuring international writers, intellectuals, politicians and artists.
 She is an advocate of cultural diplomacy, contributing to periodicals on economics and politics.

 Early life and education

-Lise Bach Hansen was born in Jutland, Denmark.
+Lise Bach Hansen was born in Bording, Denmark.
 Her father, Søren Christian Hansen (1945–1993), was a playwright, novelist and documentalist.
 She is the mother of two daughters.
 Their father is the German composer Steingrimur Rohloff.
 Hansen has received a master's degree, a Mémoire de Diplome d’Etudes Aproffondie from the Ecole Doctorale at Université Paris X, Nanterre University and Université Paris III, La Sorbonne.
 Her memoir compared 17th-century French classical theatre with the works of the Danish playwright Ludvig Holberg (1684–1754) considered to be the founder of Danish and Norwegian literature.
-In 2000 she earned a master's degree in Communication from Roskilde University in Denmark.
+In 2000 she earned a master's degree in communication from Roskilde University in Denmark.